• Skip to primary navigation

 Stir fried baby eggplant in a frying pan

 I did a few days work on a TV food shoot a couple of weeks ago and, as is always, there was a tonne of leftover food at the end, so the crew ran to grab what they could.
-I ended up with a few treats including a load of baby eggplant so I quickly set about working up this dish to share with you all.
+I ended up with a few treats including a case of baby eggplants so I quickly set about working up this dish to share with you all.

 This roasted and stir fried Chinese dish is so god damn easy to make but the flavors are out of this world!
-Sir fries are such quick and easy meals to make and if you want more be sure to check out my Marinated Beef Stir Fry with Rainbow Vegetables.
+Sir fries are such quick and easy meals to make and if you want more be sure to check out my Marinated Beef Stir Fry.

 This dish is great served up as a main with oodles of noodles or rice, or you can serve it as a side dish along with Pak Choi with Garlic & Chilli and other veggie and meat dishes for a real Chinese feast.